 - access to firearms

-- used a weapon in most recent event
+- used a weapon recently

 - previous criminal record entries

-- previously violated restraining order
+- previously violated restraining orders.

 - is planning a divorce or separation